aselapasinduD/Wordpress-Configurations/README.md

 # Wordpress Configurations
 These are the configurations I am doing for my WordPress website projects.

-## Register style.css file to the wordpress
+## Register style.css file to the WordPress

 ```php
 /* Add style.css file Start */